aryzing/almost-everything/README.md

 - `singleQuote=true` to for quicker visual differentiation between JS strings and JSX html attributes.
 - `trailingComma=all` to avoid lines showing up as modified when new object properties are added.

+# Commit hooks

+Using husky to lint and format files before commit.